richarah/matryoshka/README.md

 ### What's in a name?

-When you set up a system in a system in a system, potentially for the purpose of encapsulating another system (a container), [there's only one name for it.](https://en.wikipedia.org/wiki/Matryoshka_doll)
+When you set up a system in a system in a system, potentially for the purpose of encapsulating another system (a container), [there's only one good name for it.](https://en.wikipedia.org/wiki/Matryoshka_doll)